 When it comes to application security SaaS, there is little or almost nothing for an organization to do to deploy a tool, they either need to enable to disable the services.
-For example, to run live scans on the BreachLock cloud platform, a customer only needs to go the Scans page and click on the Live Scan button.
+For example, to run live scans on the BreachLock cloud platform, a customer only needs to go to the Scans page and click on the Live Scan button.

 B. Reduced Maintenance Burden

 When an organization avails the service from a vendor, it now becomes the vendor’s responsibility to maintain and ensure that the service is as per the standards agreed in the Service Level Agreement.
-With lower subscription costs, an organization is not required to invest its capital for buying security products, tools, or technologies.
+With lower subscription costs, an organization is not required to invest its capital in buying security products, tools, or technologies.
 From a capital expenditure, the costs incurred now shift to the operations side in the balance sheet.